IBM/integrity-enforcer/docs/ACM/README_ENABLE_ISHIELD_PROTECTION_ACM_ENV.md

 ### Step 2:  Deploy a verification key to an ACM managed cluster.

-   Integrity Verifier requires a secret in an ACM managed cluster(s), that includes a pubkey ring for verifying signatures of resources that need to be protected.
+   Integrity Shield requires a secret in an ACM managed cluster(s), that includes a pubkey ring for verifying signatures of resources that need to be protected.
    To see how to deploy a verification key to an ACM managed cluster, refer to [doc](README_SETUP_KEY_RING_ACM_ENV.md)

 ### Step 3: Create the ACM policy called `policy-integrity` in the ACM hub cluster.

-   You will use the ACM policy called `policy-integrity`, which is specified in [policy-integrity.yaml](https://github.com/open-cluster-management/policy-collection/blob/master/community/CM-Configuration-Management/policy-integrity.yaml), to enable Integrity Verifier protection in an ACM managed cluster(s).
+   You will use the ACM policy called `policy-integrity`, which is specified in [policy-integrity.yaml](https://github.com/open-cluster-management/policy-collection/blob/master/community/CM-Configuration-Management/policy-integrity.yaml), to enable Integrity Shield protection in an ACM managed cluster(s).

    The following steps shows how to retrive `policy-integrity` and configure it.